Scale-bridging within a complex model hierarchy for investigation of a metal-fueled circular energy economy by use of Bayesian model calibration with model error quantification: Results

 In Figure~\ref{RS_TempOverVolFlowWithFit}, the calibrated linear models for the two regimes are shown together with the temperatures calibrated in Section~\ref{RS_ClassicTCali}.
 It is important to note that calibration has been done with respect to the experimental reduction degrees, not the calibrated temperatures, although these have been used to motivate the model and determine the priors.
 This is relevant as the sensitivity of the reduction degree to the PSR temperature is different for different operating conditions.

 The calibrated mean values and standard deviations for $k_ 1$, $m_ 1$, $k_2$ and $m_2$ are given in Table~\ref{RS_Resultsk1m1k2m2}.

 In Figure~\ref{RS_k1m1PDF}, the full posterior PDFs for the model parameters of regime 1, $k_1$ and $m_1$ are shown.
-It is observed that both PDFs are rather broad, with $m_1$ even covering negative values.
-This can be understood from Figure~\ref{RS_TempOverVolFlowWithoutFit}, as the temperature increase is only approximately linear and not even monotone.
+It is observed that both PDFs are rather broad, with $m_1$ even covering negative values, although with very low PDF values.
+This can be understood from Figure~\ref{RS_TempOverVolFlowWithoutFit}, as the temperature increase is only approximately linear and not even monotone, with especially one outlier, OP F, for which the calibrated temperature from Section~\ref{RS_ClassicTCali} has been a lot higher than proposed by the linear model.
 This reveals, that there is potential to further enhance the applied model.
 However, for these considerations also the results for the reduction degrees have to be taken into account.

 In Figure~\ref{RS_k2m2PDF}, the full posterior PDFs for parameters $k_2$ and $m_2$ are presented.
-The width, i.e. the standard deviation, of these PDF curves is much lower compared to the results for regime 1, so it can be deduced that the model error is lower and the linear approach works better for regime 2.
-In the following, the CRN predictions when using the calibration results for the PSR temperature are investigated.
+For $k_2$, the width of the curve, i. e. the standard deviation is much lower than for $k_1$, whereas the curve width for $m_2$ is similar as for $m_1$.
+The reduced spread for $k_2$ compared to $k_1$ can be due to the slope of temperature increase being a lot lower in regime 2 compared to regime 1.